I had a great email this morning from Debbie:

 Kudos to Debbie for recognizing my genius and showering me with flattery, I’m a shallow man and this works beautifully with me!

-Well first up, as of right now Amazon FBA Australia does not exist… YET!
+Well first up, as of right now Amazon FBA Australia is alive and kicking ass here in Oz!

-I have no doubt in my mind that Amazon will open warehouses here, it’s un be friggin lievably gonna happen.
+I have no doubt in my mind that Amazon will more warehouses here, it’s un be friggin lievably gonna happen.

-Jeff Bezos has publicly stated that Australia is a great market for them and they have already scoped out potential sites in Bris Vegas so rest assured my cash hungry compadre it’s not if, it’s when.
+Jeff Bezos has publicly stated that Australia is a great market for them and they have already scoped out potential sites in QLD, NSW and WA so rest assured my cash hungry compadre FBA in Australia is gonna be HUGE.

 Which, by the way, is why the stuff I’m teaching you is working so well.